cilium/cilium/Documentation/architecture.rst

 Atomic) typically already ship kernels that are newer than 4.8, but even recent versions of general purpose operating systems such as Ubuntu 16.10 ship fairly recent kernels.
-Some Linux distributions still ship older kernels but many of them allow install recent kernels from separate kernel package repositories.
+Some Linux distributions still ship older kernels but many of them allow installing recent kernels from separate kernel package repositories.

 For more detail on kernel versions, see: :ref:`admin_kernel_version` .